JustAn0therDev/Findin/README.md

 A search tool to look for files by their content.

-I created this program because I use Visual Studio at my job and I do not like it's search since its very slow and time consuming.
-It gets worse as the projects get bigger and legacy projects don't even seem to yield results at all, even when searching for a file (not for content inside them).
+I created this program because I use Visual Studio at my job and I do not like it's "search in files" since its very slow and time consuming.
+It gets worse as the projects get bigger and legacy projects don't even seem to yield some results at all, even when searching for a file (not for content inside them).

-**This program aims for good performance and fast usage.**
+**This program aims for good performance and quick usage.**

 You can get started by downloading a release and reading the usage section below.
 Feel free to colaborate and/or change it as you see fit.
 Maybe something different "here and there" fits your workflow better than its current state.

+## How does it work?

+The program reads the directory from the Path field and loads it to a `Dictionary<string, StringBuilder>` (hash table) in memory.
+From there, it'll check the state of the file based on a `FileSystemWatcher`, allowing the content to stay fast to search while up-to-date.

 ## Usage